 WordPress Is King.
 But for How Long?

-The reason we are even asking this question is because there have been a number of security breaches over the past few years.
+The reason we are even asking this question is that there have been a number of security breaches over the past few years.
 Many of them are associated with WordPress sites.
-This has led some to question the security of an open source CMS.
+This has led some to question the security of an open-source CMS.
 And it’s true that the open-source nature of WordPress is one of its biggest advantages.
 However, it can also be one of its greatest vulnerabilities.

 A person who has bad intentions can create a plugin with intentional vulnerabilities, giving imperious individuals access to your site.
 Or a person who is not as skilled with coding or simply makes a mistake can create a WordPress plugin that eventually leaves the site vulnerable.